liliyabohdan/banuba-sdk-ios-samples/videocall/README.md

 1. Get the Banuba SDK client token.
 Please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).
 2. Visit [agora.io](https://www.agora.io/) to sign up and get token, app and channel ID
-3. Copy and Paste your banuba and agora token, app and chanel ID into appropriate section of `videocall/videocall/ViewModel.swift#L10`
+3. Copy and Paste your banuba and agora token, app and chanel ID into appropriate section of [`videocall/ViewModel.swift`](videocall/ViewModel.swift#L10`)
-4. Open the project in XCode and run the example.